-Oban is a resort port town in Argyll and Bute (northern / Highlands Scotland).
+Oban is a port and resort town in Argyll and Bute (northern / Highlands Scotland).
 By population (around 9,000) it is the largest town between Helensburgh and Fort William.
 During summer (tourist season), the population increases up to 25,000.
 The town is in Lorne (Firth of Lorn, fjord-like estuary), on a horseshoe shaped bay protected by Kerrera Island and further by Isle of Mull.
-To the north is Lismore Island and Morvern and Ardgour mountains.
+To the north is Lismore Island and the mountains Morvern and Ardgour.

-Tucked into a bay at Argyll Peninsula's top (Scotland's central-west coast), Oban is a centre for Gaelic culture and history, as well as major ferry port connecting mainland Scotland with the islands.
-Upon approaching the town tourists see McCaig's Tower (replica of the Colosseum of Rome) built by a local banker in 1900.
+Tucked into a bay at Argyll Peninsula's top (Scotland's central-west coast), Oban harbour is major ferry port connecting mainland Scotland with the islands via CalMac Ferries-provided regularly scheduled crossings.
+Upon approaching the port, tourists see McCaig's Tower (replica of the Colosseum in Rome Italy) which was built by a local banker in 1900.

 Oban tours, shore excursions, hotels